jose-ambrosioo/system_administration_using_linux/README.md

 <br>[root@kwanza]# cp /var/named/named.localhost /var/named/foward.zone
 <br>[root@kwanza]# cp / var/named/named.loopback /var/named/reverse.zone
 <br>[root@kwanza named]# nano /var/named/forward.zone
-$TTL 1D
+<br>$TTL 1D
-@ IN SOA bestsoft.com. root.bestsoft.com. (
+<br>@ IN SOA bestsoft.com. root.bestsoft.com. (
-0 ; serial
+<br>0 ; serial
-1D ; refresh
+<br>1D ; refresh
-6
+<br>6
-1H ; retry
+<br>1H ; retry
-1W ; expire
+<br>1W ; expire
-3H ) ; minimum
+<br>3H ) ; minimum
-@ IN NS kwanza.bestsoft.com.
+<br>@ IN NS kwanza.bestsoft.com.
-@ IN NS lombe.bestsoft.com.
+<br>@ IN NS lombe.bestsoft.com.
-@ IN NS gazela.bestsoft.com.
+<br>@ IN NS gazela.bestsoft.com.
-@ IN A 192.168.10.1
+<br>@ IN A 192.168.10.1
-@ IN A 192.168.10.2
+<br>@ IN A 192.168.10.2
-@ IN A 192.168.10.10
+<br>@ IN A 192.168.10.10
-kwanza A 192.168.9.1
+<br>kwanza A 192.168.9.1
-lombe A 192.168.9.2
+<br>lombe A 192.168.9.2
-gazela A 192.168.9.10
+<br>gazela A 192.168.9.10

-The steps are the same as those done in “forward.zone” except the last 5 lines, the “1”, “2” and “3” represent the last octets represented in IP addresses
+<br>The steps are the same as those done in “forward.zone” except the last 5 lines, the “1”, “2” and “3” represent the last octets represented in IP addresses
 <br>[root@kwanza]# nano /etc/reverse.zone
-1 IN PTR kwanza. bestsoft.com.
+<br>1 IN PTR kwanza. bestsoft.com.
-2 IN PTR lombe. bestsoft.com.
+<br>2 IN PTR lombe. bestsoft.com.
-3 IN PTR gazela.bestsoft.com.
+<br>3 IN PTR gazela.bestsoft.com.
-1 IN PTR bestsoft.com.
+<br>1 IN PTR bestsoft.com.
-1 IN PTR www. bestsoft.com.
+<br>1 IN PTR www. bestsoft.com.

-The names of the main machines with fixed IP were added, for address translation and Even if the DNS server fails there will still be communication with these machines.
+<br>The names of the main machines with fixed IP were added, for address translation and
+<br>Even if the DNS server fails there will still be communication with these machines.
-Note: if you forget this, the server will not be able to translate the IPs and will not find the machines by the name.
+<br>Note: if you forget this, the server will not be able to translate the IPs and will not find the machines by the name.
 <br>[root@kwanza]# nano /etc/hosts
-192.168.10.1 kwanza.bestsoft.com www.bestsoft.com
+<br>192.168.10.1 kwanza.bestsoft.com www.bestsoft.com
-192.168.10.2 lombe.bestsoft.com
+<br>192.168.10.2 lombe.bestsoft.com
-192.168.10.10 gazela.bestsoft.com
+<br>192.168.10.10 gazela.bestsoft.com

-The server DNS has been configured
+<br>The server DNS has been configured
 <br>[root@kwanza]# nano /etc/sysconf/network-scripts/ifcfg-eth0
-DNS1=192.168.10.1
-DOMAIN=bestsoft.com
+<br>DNS1=192.168.10.1
+<br>DOMAIN=bestsoft.com

-DNS has been activated at the right levels, the service has been started and verified
+<br>DNS has been activated at the right levels, the service has been started and verified
 <br>[root@kwanza]# chkconfig dnsmasq on
 <br>[root@kwanza]# service dnsmasq start
 <br>[root@kwanza]# nslookup kwanza

-NIS Primary
+**NIS Primary**

-Installed the packages for the NIS server and client
+<br>Installed the packages for the NIS server and client
 <br>[root@kwanza]# yum install yp* -y

-The NIS server was configured by adding the following lines
+<br>The NIS server was configured by adding the following lines
 <br>[root@kwanza]# nano /etc/yp.conf
-domain nisbestsoft.com server kwanza.bestsoft.com
+<br>domain nisbestsoft.com server kwanza.bestsoft.com
-ypserver kwanza
+<br>ypserver kwanza

-The NIS domain in which the NIS server and clients will belong has been defined, all servers and NIS clients must belong to the same domain
+<br>The NIS domain in which the NIS server and clients will belong has been defined, and all servers and NIS clients must belong to the same domain
 <br>[root@kwanza]# nano /etc/sysconfig/network
-NETWORKING=yes
-HOSTNAME=kwanza.nisbestsoft.com
+<br>NETWORKING=yes
+<br>HOSTNAME=kwanza.nisbestsoft.com
-NISDOMAIN= nisbestsoft.com
+<br>NISDOMAIN= nisbestsoft.com

-Configured the domainname and ypdomainname
+<br>Configured the domainname and ypdomainname
 <br>[root@kwanza /]# domainname nisbestsoft.com
 <br>[root@kwanza /]# ypdomainname nisbestsoft.com

-Securenets has been configured
+<br>Securenets has been configured
 <br>[root@kwanza /]# nano /var/yp/securenets
-host 127.0.0.1
+<br>host 127.0.0.1
-255.255.255.0 192.168.10.0
+<br>255.255.255.0 192.168.10.0

-Portmap services and NIS server started
+<br>Portmap services and NIS server started
 <br>[root@kwanza /]# service rpcbind start
 <br>[root@kwanza /]# service ypserv start

-Check ipserv
+<br>Check ipserv
 <br>[root@kwanza /]# rpcinfo -u localhost ypserv
-program 100004 version 1 ready and waiting program 100004 version 2 ready and waiting
+<br>program 100004 version 1 ready and waiting
+<br>program 100004 version 2 ready and waiting

-The NIS server database was created and the NIS map was initialized, where “ –m ” indicates that this is the NIS Master Server
+<br>The NIS server database was created and the NIS map was initialized, where “ –m ” indicates that this is the NIS Master Server
 <br>[root@kwanza]# /usr/lib64/yp/ypinit –m

-The ypbind service has started
+<br>The ypbind service has started
 <br>[root@kwanza /]# service ypbind start

-The service that allows NIS users to change their passwords has started
+<br>The service that allows NIS users to change their passwords has started
 <br>[root@kwanza /]# service yppasswdd start

-NIS database transfer daemon started
+<br>NIS database transfer daemon started
 <br>[root@kwanza /]# service ypxfrd start

-NIS services were configured to start when booting the machine
+<br>NIS services were configured to start when booting the machine
 <br>[root@kwanza /]# chkconfig rpcbind on
 <br>[root@kwanza /]# chkconfig ypserv on
 <br>[root@kwanza /]# chkconfig ypbind on
 <br>[root@kwanza /]# chkconfig yppasswdd on
 <br>[root@kwanza /]# chkconfig ypxfrd on
-The “/nishome” directory was created where the home of all NIS users will be located
+<br>The “/nishome” directory was created, where the home of all NIS users will be located

 <br>[root@kwanza /]# mkdir /nishome
 <br>[root@kwanza /]# chcon --reference /home /nishome -R

-Added NIS user accounts
+<br>Added NIS user accounts
 <br>[root@kwanza /]# useradd –p joao –d /nishome/joao -c 'Joao' joao
 <br>[root@kwanza /]# useradd –p ana –d /nishome/ana -c 'Ana' ana
 <br>[root@kwanza /]# useradd –p vasco –d /nishome/vasco -c 'Vasco' vasco